E3 sheds light on consoles shortcomings

 Also, there are a few things you need to consider before you buy your 360.

 Look at the games, first of all.
 Is there anything there that you have to play?
 Anything there that isn’t already multiplatform.
-Will you no longer possess the will to live if you cannot play RockStar Games presents Table Tennis? → I only ask one thing.
-Don’t read in my way.
+Will you no longer possess the will to live if you cannot play RockStar Games presents Table Tennis? → Everyone thinks of changing the world, but no one thinks of changing memory cards.

 Naming the Revolution